iperas/paper-fennoscandia-ml/README.md

-# Macrofracturing in the Fennoscandia upper crust as evidence of the last deglaciation derived from machine learning analysis of the receiver function data
+# Crust Macrofracturing as Evidence of Last Deglaciation

 This repository contains data and code used for the research.